 In the left-side navigation pane of the SettingCenter page, click Data Sources.

 On the Data Sources page, click Add Data Source.
-In the Add Data Source dialog box, click HttpFile.
+In the Add Data Source dialog box, enter HttpFile in the search box and click HttpFile.

 On the Add HttpFile Data Source page, configure the parameters.
 In this tutorial, the parameters for the development environment and the production environment are configured by referring to the instructions in the following table.